 Note: The above is a sampling of the many Training Programs available.
 If you have an interest in a specific area, please email us with the topic and we will advise as to its availability.

-Workshops and Retreats:
+Workshops and Conversation Groups:

 1) The Comfort Circle - Groups are provided a "safe non-judgmental" place/opportunity to ask questions and discuss their understanding and/or impressions regarding race, equity, inclusion and diversity.
 The goal is to leave the training with greater knowledge and insight.